DivyanshuLohani/threads-nest-server/README.md

-# Threads Clone Backend Server
+# Threads Clone Nest Server

 ## Overview

-Threads Clone application that allows users to post threads, follow other users, and interact with posts.
+Threads Nest allows users to post threads, follow other users, and interact with posts.
 This repository contains the backend server built using Express.js.

 ## Features